clottman/cassey-on-eleventy/posts/2023-05-09-airtable-data-fetch.md

 ## Importing my reading list as Eleventy Data

 Create a new file under `_data` and give it a `.js` extension.
 The data exported from this file we'll be available to your template files using the name of the file (minus the `.js`).
 We'll use Eleventy Fetch to cache the data, so even if a subsequent request fails because the Airtable API is down, we'll be able to build the site anyways using the last cached value.
+It will also help with limiting our requests to Airtable when you're working on your site - unless you're working on this feature, you probably don't want to hit the Airtable API every single time your site rebuilds as you're working on something else!

+The Airtable base I'm using is a list of books with at least these fields:
+ - "Name" - text
+ - "Author" - text
+ - "Started" - single select, containing the current year or nothing.
+This could easily also be a checkbox!
+ - "Finished Reading" - a multi-select (maybe I read it multiple times), containing zero or more years
+ - "read?" - a formula field that checks if "Finished Reading" has any values.
+The formula is `NOT({Finished Reading}=BLANK())`
+ - "read or in progress" - a formula field that results in a 0 or 1 for if the book should go to my Eleventy site at all - I want to exclude the books that I am interested in but haven't started or finished yet.
+The formula here is `OR({read?},{Started})`.

-The data I want to get for my reading list is a JSON object with a key for "current" (books I'm currently reading) and a key for each year, for books I've marked as finished.
+The data I want to get for my reading list in my 11ty site is a JSON object with a key for "current" (books I'm currently reading) and a key for each year for books I've marked as finished.
 The value of each key in the returned object will be an array of objects representing books, with a name and author stored for now.

 I keep books I've read and books I want to read in the same Airtable base, so I'm filtering the records I ask for from Airtable to just the ones that are already read or are in progress.
 That's the `filterByFormula` value in my code below.
+Note that the `read or in progress` field is what I'm using to filter my response from Airtable in the code down below, and I could easily put that formula directly in my code as the `filterByFormula` instead of as a column in Airtable.
+But, it's easier to test that your formulas work by adjusting columns in Airtable first and seeing the response dynamically rather than with every build.

 An interesting thing about the Airtable API is that it assumes that you might have lots of data, and thus need to get the data back one page (segment of records) at a time.
 The Airtable docs for fetching a list of records using recursive callbacks to get each page of records, and call a `done` function you provide when finished.
 I converted the code to an async/await style so that it would fit better with the control flow of my async export for the data file.

 ## Saving cached records

 Eleventy Fetch is usually used by providing the Fetch library a URL, and the results returned by calling that URL are what's cached.
-Here, we want to do things a little differently- in part because we're transforming the data we get back, and that's what we want to save rather than the Airtable raw results, but mainly, because the records are paginated, and not returned all at once.
+Here, we want to do things a little differently- in part because we're transforming the data we get back, and that's what we want to save rather than the Airtable raw results, but mainly because the records are paginated, and not returned all at once.
 If you have less than 100 records (and know that will always be the case), you could use 11ty Fetch the traditional way.
 Instead, we'll be [manually storing our data in the cache](https://www.11ty.dev/docs/plugins/fetch/#manually-store-your-own-data-in-the-cache), which is officially supported, but is listed in the docs as an Advanced use case that most people won't need.
 We have a good reason though so it's okay. 😊

 ### A note on debugging
 If you're not sure your cache is working, you might try running Eleventy in debug mode.
 Woe!
 You might then say.
 There's nothing related to caching in the debug output!
 This actually isn't a sign that something is wrong - as of writing (May 8, 2023), the code I'm using here isn't actually going to show any debug output.
 I [opened an issue](https://github.com/11ty/eleventy-fetch/issues/31) hoping for more debug output, but in the mean time, look in that `.cache` folder generated by Eleventy and see if your data is showing up there or not.

 While debugging your Airtable field names and formulas (if you're using any), you'll probably want to refresh your data on every run.
-Make sure to comment out these lines or change the duration to `0s`:
+Make sure to comment out these lines or change the duration (the argument to `isCacheValid`) to `0s`:

 ```javascript
 if(asset.isCacheValid("1d")) {